Verified

 Alana Stern's experience working with the Jewish community

 Born in South Africa and living in Israel for the past 20 years, I have spent nearly a decade coaching within the observant and culturally Jewish community.
-What I have learned in that time is simple and clear: generic ADHD advice does not account for your life.
-The structure of Jewish living shapes everything, from the way weeks flow to the way responsibilities pile up, and most mainstream approaches completely miss that reality.
+What I've learned is simple: generic ADHD advice does not account for your life.

-There are the constant transitions of Shabbat, the executive function marathon of Yom Tov preparation, and the ongoing mental load of running a frum household while still showing up for your family, your community, and yourself.
-Many ADHD resources assume a lifestyle that looks nothing like yours.
-They do not factor in halachic observance, the seasonal intensity of the chaggim, or the particular pressure of trying to be an Eishet Chayil when your brain does not work the way you think it should.
+The constant transitions of Shabbat, the executive function marathon of Yom Tov preparation, the mental load of running a frum household while still showing up for your family, your community, and yourself — most mainstream approaches completely miss this reality.
+They don't factor in halachic observance, the seasonal intensity of the chaggim, or the pressure of trying to be an Eishet Chayil when your brain doesn't work the way you think it should.

 Alana Stern's Book Recommendation Zone